Pied butcherbird: Taxonomy

 The pied butcherbird is one of six (or seven) members of the genus Cracticus, known colloquially as butcherbirds.
 Within the genus, it is most closely related to the Tagula butcherbird (C. louisiadensis) and hooded butcherbird (C. cassicus).
 The three form a monophyletic group within the genus, having diverged from ancestors of the grey butcherbird around five million years ago.
-The butcherbirds, Australian magpie (Gymnorhina tibicen) and currawongs (Strepera spp.) were placed in the family Cracticidae in 1914 by John Albert Leach after he had studied their musculature.
-American ornithologists Charles Sibley and Jon Ahlquist recognised the close relationship between woodswallows and the butcherbirds in 1985, and combined them into a Cracticini clade, which became the family Artamidae in 1994.
+The butcherbirds, Australian magpie (Gymnorhina tibicen), and currawongs (Strepera spp.) were placed in the family Cracticidae in 1914 by John Albert Leach after he had studied their musculature.
+American ornithologists Charles Sibley and Jon Ahlquist recognised the close relationship between woodswallows and the butcherbirds in 1985 and combined them into a Cracticini clade, which became the family Artamidae in 1994.

-"Pied butcherbird" has been designated the official name by the International Ornithological Committee (IOC).
-Black-throated butcherbird is an alternative common name, as are Break o'day boy and organbird.
-Leach also called it the black-throated crow shrike, a name used by Gould for subspecies nigrogularis while calling subspecies picatus the pied crow-shrike.
+"Pied butcherbird" has been designated the official English name by the International Ornithological Committee (IOC).
+"Black-throated butcherbird" is an alternative common name, as are "Break o'day boy" and "organbird".
+Leach also called it the "black-throated crow-shrike", a name used by Gould for subspecies nigrogularis while calling subspecies picatus the "pied crow-shrike".
 'Jackeroo' is a colloquial name from the Musgrave Ranges in Central Australia.
 Gould recorded Ka-ra-a-ra as a name used by indigenous people of Darwin.
 The Ngarluma people of the western Pilbara knew it as gurrbaru.
 In the Yuwaaliyaay dialect of the Gamilaraay language of southeastern Australia, it is buubuurrbu.
 Names recorded from central Australia include alpirtaka and urbura in the Upper Arrernte language.